john-a-dixon/forecasting-food-sales/README.md

 ### Outlet Type & Sales

 The bar graph below shows that the type of outlet correlates significantly correlates with sales.
+Like above, it's not that outlet type causes better sales though it's very important that an outlet considers what type they are if they wish to likelier have higher sales.
+It's apparently that Grocery Stores make the least while Supermarket Type 3 outlets are bound to make a good amount.
+Of course, this is all according to this dataset and it could be that the dataset just so happened to have the highest earning Supermarket Type 3 stores and the lowest earning Grocery Stores.

 <p align="center">
   <img src="/assets/typevsales.png" width="60%" height="60%">